kisenon

 Projects

-The unit of tenant isolation in Kisenon — naming, lifecycle, and cascade semantics.
+The unit of isolation in Kisenon — naming, lifecycle, and cascade semantics.

 A project is the top-level container in Kisenon.
 Every branch, endpoint, role, and database lives under exactly one project.